-Existing BACT credits – If ownership of a fleet or fleet portion, which is complying and reporting separately per section 2449(c)(20), is transferred to a new fleet owner and the transferred fleet or fleet portion had BACT credits, the new fleet owner may maintain the BACT credits of the acquired fleet if the acquired fleet or fleet portion continues to comply and report separately.
+Existing BACT credits – If ownership of a fleet or fleet portion, which is complying and reporting separately per section 2449(c)(24), is transferred to a new fleet owner and the transferred fleet or fleet portion had BACT credits, the new fleet owner may maintain the BACT credits of the acquired fleet if the acquired fleet or fleet portion continues to comply and report separately.
 The new fleet owner may keep the acquired fleet separate from the rest of the vehicles owned for the purposes of maintaining credits even if the vehicles are under common ownership or control.
 If the new fleet owner combines the acquired fleet or fleet portion for compliance and reporting purposes with the rest of his vehicles, the acquired fleet or fleet portion shall maintain only the credits accumulated from retrofits and repowers, and all other BACT credits shall expire immediately.

-Adding Vehicles – With the exception noted below for fleets owned by lessors of vehicles, the requirements in (A) through (C) below apply to all fleets.
-Fleets owned by lessors are not subject to (A) through (C) for vehicles owned by the lessor and returned to the lessor fleet at the end of a lease if the vehicles were included in the fleet of the lessee for the compliance year in question.
+Adding Vehicles – With the exception noted below for fleets owned by lessors of vehicles, the requirements in (A) through (H) below apply to all fleets.
+Fleets owned by lessors are not subject to (A) through (H) for vehicles owned by the lessor and returned to the lessor fleet at the end of a lease if the vehicles were included in the fleet of the lessee for the compliance year in question.
 Vehicles returned to a lessor fleet must, however, be included in the lessor fleet’s fleet average demonstration on subsequent compliance dates.
 For the purposes of this requirement, a vehicle may be assumed to meet the engine emission standard tier in effect for the model year of the engine.

-Ban on adding Tier 0s – Effective upon the United States Environmental Protection Agency (U.S. EPA) issuing authorization for this regulation, a fleet may not add a vehicle with a Tier 0 engine to its fleet.
+Ban on adding Tier 0s – Effective upon U.S. EPA issuing authorization for this regulation, a fleet may not add a vehicle with a Tier 0 engine to its fleet.
 The engine tier must be Tier 1 or higher.

-Ban on adding Tier 1s – Beginning January 1, 2012, for large and medium fleets, a fleet may add a vehicle with a Tier 1 engine if and only if the vehicle has an equipment identification number (EIN) that ARB assigned to the vehicle prior to January 1, 2012, and both the fleet selling and the fleet purchasing the vehicle with the Tier 1 engine must have reported to ARB by January 1, 2012, or have entered the State of California for the first time after January 1, 2012.
+Ban on adding Tier 1s – Beginning January 1, 2012, for large and medium fleets, a fleet may add a vehicle with a Tier 1 engine if and only if the vehicle has an equipment identification number (EIN) that CARB assigned to the vehicle prior to January 1, 2012, and both the fleet selling and the fleet purchasing the vehicle with the Tier 1 engine must have reported to CARB by January 1, 2012, or have entered the State of California for the first time after January 1, 2012.
 Beginning on January 1, 2013, for large and medium fleets, and January 1, 2016, for small fleets, a fleet may not add any vehicle with a Tier 1 engine.
 The engine tier must be Tier 2 or higher.

 Ban on adding Tier 2s – Beginning January 1, 2018, for large and medium fleets, and January 1, 2023, for small fleets, a fleet may not add a vehicle with a Tier 2 engine to its fleet.
 The engine tier must be Tier 3 or higher.